aspose-font/Aspose.Font-Documentation/net/developer-guide/using-glyph-objects/_index.md

 The next [*example*](https://github.com/aspose-font/Aspose.Font-Documentation/blob/master/net-examples/Aspose.Font.Examples/Glyphs/GlyphMetrics.cs) calculates all the points which glyph has and stores them in variable `points`, which represents an array of objects with [Point](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.point?view=net-6.0) type.

+The logic used by this sample is simple and it doesn't extract glyph contours.
+To get these contours using type *ClosePath* must be added to segments processing.

 Add the next namespaces at the head of the file:

 {{< highlight csharp >}}